raganwald-deprecated/homoiconic/2012/08/decisioons_decisions.md

 The first one, written with method decorators, makes it easy to look at a class--like `SomeExampleModel`--and know everything about that model's behaviour.
 The second one, written with YouAreDaChef, makes it easy to look at a particular concern--like managing a cache--and know everything about the concern's behaviour.
 They both make it easy to look at a model class and understand its primary responsibility, uncluttered by other concerns.

 The YouAreDaChef approach is thus superior when you want to make working with cross-cutting concerns easy.
-[Recursive Universe] demonstrates this approach with the knobs turned up to eleven: Concerns like caching and garbage collection are entirely separated from core classes, and you can learn how the code works a piece at a time.
+[Café au Life][Recursive Universe] demonstrates this approach with the knobs turned up to eleven: Concerns like caching and garbage collection are entirely separated from core classes, and you can learn how the code works a piece at a time.

 [Recursive Universe]: http://recursiveuniver.se